 Some of the most desirable features of waterproof gloves and mitts are:

-- Bonded palms and fingers to provide a secure grip, dexterity, better control, and durability.
+- Bonded palms and fingers help provide a secure grip, dexterity, better control, and durability.

-- Gauntlett cuffs with easy to adjust wrist strap, elasticated wrists to seal out cold air.
+- Gauntlett cuffs with easy-to-adjust wrist straps and elasticated wrists to seal out cold air.

 - Elastic drawstring with cord lock help keep warmth in and snow out.